Replay Protection

 Forks

-In the case of a fork, the transaction hash is not enough to prevent replay attacks.
-Transactions, in fact, could still be replayed on the other branch as long as their format is kept unchanged and the counters in storage match.
+In the case of a fork, replay attacks are not prevented by the transaction hash alone.
+Transactions could still be replayed on the other branch as long as their format remains unchanged and the counters in storage match.

-To mitigate this problem, transactions will need to carry a ChainId identifier to tie them to a specific fork.
-This field needs to be added to the Tx struct so that it applies to both WrapperTx and EncryptedTx:
+To mitigate this problem, transactions need to carry a ChainId identifier to tie them to a specific fork.
+This field must be added to the Tx struct so that it applies to both WrapperTx and EncryptedTx:

 pub struct Tx {